KPI dashboard in Excel – The all-time classic! A KPI can have a goal which is the exact value that it should reach, and ranges for tracing purpose.

 They make people believe that if they buy their product they will be able to create dashboards consisting of these KPIs and afterwards they have nothing to do but look at the dashboard during the morning coffee and make sure everything is going well.

-We, as in charge of business intelligence help in the systematical gathering of existing KPIs, to text the requirements of the dashboards, unify the KPIs, but in the future too, it is the task of the management to choose the most important KPIs.
+We, as in charge of business intelligence help in the systematical gathering of existing KPIs, to text the requirements of the dashboards, unify the KPIs, but in the future too, it is the task of the management to choose the most important performance indicators.

 Don’t forget: everything wants KPI!

 - How to create professional kpi dashboard in minutes?
-Check our gauge chart templates and add-in!
+Check our gauge chart templates and dashboard add-in!

 - Are you interested in human resource management?
 Visit the HR Scorecard Template!